Will DK Metcalf start as a rookie? What about other Seahawks draft picks entering camp?

-July 22-- Jul.
-22--Early this spring, you could have tracked the status of Seahawks rookie draft choices with a down marker.
+Early this spring you could have tracked the status of Seahawks rookie draft choices with a down marker.

 The team had four.
 It was the fewest in the league.